G-Core/product-documentation/documentation/cloud/manage-cloud-via-terraform.md

 * Specify the “type": “subnet”, “any_subnet”, “external”, or “ip_address”.

 * Specify if you want to use the reserved IP address as a virtual IP (VIP) address (“is_vip = true”) or not (“is_vip = false”).
-For more details, refer to this article: <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-virtual-ip-vip-address" target="_blank">Create and configure a virtual IP (VIP) address</a>.
+For more details, refer to this article: <a href="https://gcore.com/docs/cloud/networking/ip-address/create-and-configure-a-virtual-ip-vip-address" target="_blank">Create and configure a virtual IP address</a>.

 * (optional) Add “allowe_access_pairs” to assign one VIP to multiple machines.
 Specify the “ip_address” and “mac_address”.